parsamorsal/parsamorsal.github.io/_pages/about.md

   - /about.html
 ---

 I am Parsa Morsal, a Machine Learning Engineer and Data Scientist with a Master's degree in Software Engineering and a Bachelor's degree in Computer Engineering.
-Over the past five years, I have gained valuable professional experience in the fields of Natural Language Processing (NLP), Computer Vision (CV) and Data Science working on a variety of high-impact production-level projects.
+Over the past six years, I have gained valuable professional experience in the fields of Natural Language Processing (NLP), Computer Vision (CV) and Data Science working on a variety of high-impact production-level projects.

 As an ML Engineer and Data Scientist, I have designed, implemented and deployed supervised and unsupervised machine learning models and customized solutions, while coordinating and analyzing business requirements.